KathyReid/bamboo-testing/README.md

 Created and maintained by the Digital Engagement Solutions and Platforms team, Deakin eSolutions.

 ## Changelog
+* v1.0.1 -
-* v1.0.1 - Updated @blue-light/$blue-light colour value
+  * Updated @blue-light/$blue-light colour value
+  * Updated font-awesome version
+  * Moved all working files into 'app' folder
+  * Open Sans and Font Awesome are now downloaded with bower
+  * Updated Gruntfile as necessary to support the new folder structure.
 * v1.0.0 - Initial Release